xinyun2000/PaperNotes/GPT-NER Named Entity Recognition via Large Language Models.md

 1. Prompt Construction
 2. generate text sequence
-3. transform sequence to get final result
+3. transform the sequence to get the final result

 ### Prompt Construction